Mitch Haniger Player Props: Giants vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have a 4.21 team ERA that ranks 15th among all league pitching staffs.
+- The Orioles' 4.21 team ERA ranks 15th across all MLB pitching staffs.

-- The Orioles rank 19th in baseball in home runs given up (68 total, 1.2 per game).
+- Orioles pitchers combine to rank 19th in baseball in home runs allowed (68 total, 1.2 per game).

-- The righty's last time out was on Sunday against the Texas Rangers, when he threw 6 2/3 innings, surrendering one earned run while giving up four hits.
+- His most recent time out was on Monday against the Cleveland Guardians, when the righty tossed six innings, surrendering one earned run while allowing four hits.

-- The 26-year-old has an ERA of 3.89, with 7.4 strikeouts per nine innings, in nine games this season.
-Opponents have a .257 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.